filipdumitrascu/parallel_graph/README.md

 ### Graph Traversal

-Once you have implemented the thread pool, you need to test it by doing a parallel traversal of all connected nodes in a graph.
 A serial implementation for this algorithm is provided in `src/serial.c`.
 To make use of the thread pool, you will need to create tasks that will be put in the task queue.
 A task consists of 2 steps: